No Tags Found!

 Hi,

-Whether your Employer is making the payment to insurance company or not once you become eligible for Gratuity ( after continuous service period of 5 years , after relieving ) your Employer is liable to pay you the Gratuity at any cost either on their own or through insurance Company.
+Whether your employer is making the payment to the insurance company or not, once you become eligible for Gratuity (after a continuous service period of 5 years, after relieving), your employer is liable to pay you the Gratuity at any cost, either on their own or through the insurance company.
 You cannot claim for the monthly premium which is shown in your CTC.
-Gratuity alone you can claims as a matter of right once become eligible.
+Gratuity alone you can claim as a matter of right once you become eligible.

 From India, Madras